 top of page

-Natives in Bloom: April/May
+Natives in Bloom: August-September

 We're looking out for native flowers all year long.
 Dozens of native species are in bloom now and many may be good additions to your yard to support pollinators.
 Click through the slideshow to view.

-April 2024
+September 2024

 LIGHTS OUT TO HELP BIRDS MIGRATE

-May 2024
+September 2024

 Twice a year, birds fly hundreds to thousands of miles between wintering and breeding grounds.
 When birds migrate, they mainly fly at night, navigating by the stars in the night sky.
 Improperly installed night lights disorient migrating birds, causing them to veer off-course or collide with building.
 You can help migrating birds by doing a few simple things: